antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

  - Copyright

 For each of these, you will create a parameter that can be customized by the user during project creation.
 To make these changes the only file that you will need to modify is the `template.json` file.
-I've pasted the updated `template.json` file below (source files are located in the
+The following snippet contains the updated `template.json` file content (source files are located in the
 [02-add-parameters](https://github.com/sayedihashimi/dotnet-new-samples/tree/master/02-add-parameters) folder).

 ```